yilun-lee/pgspredictor/README.md

           number of thread to run [default: 1]
   -B, --batch-size <BATCH_SIZE>
-          batch size for sample / or snp if batch-snp flag is set [default: 10000] -M, --missing-strategy <MISSING_STRATEGY>
+          batch size for sample / or snp if batch-snp flag is set [default: 10000] --match-id-flag
-          Strategy to deal with missing value in genotype.
-Should be one of the following: Freq, Impute and Zero [default: Impute]
-      --match-id-flag
-          whether to match by id
+          whether to match by id instead of match by pos and chrom -v, --verbose...
-  -v, --verbose
-          whether show log
+          whether to show log, use -v -vv -vvv to present increase log level --batch-ind
-      --batch-snp
-          whether to batch by snp, default is batch by ind -P, --percentile-flag
+          whether to batch by ind, default is batch by snp --chrom <CHROM>
-          whether output percentile and rank
-  -r, --rank-path <RANK_PATH>
-          whether output percentile and rank
-      --chrom <CHROM>
           chromosome column for weight file [default: CHR] --pos <POS>